SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-28-soc-sec-journey.md

 annuity, so that's what we did.

 (Some people want to game the system by taking it early or late based on perceived life expectancy.
-But it's actuarially neutral.
+But it's actuarially neutral, so all that matters is the _difference_ between your life expectancy and the population average.
 There's no point in delaying past 70, but we _did_ want to get benefits flowing before Trump and DOGE burned it to the ground.
-Also, we waited to age 70, not trying to maximize money: Social Security is not an investment; it's _insurance._  It insures against the possibility of getting very old and being broke because the portfolio's been depleted.
+So, we waited to age 70, not trying to maximize money: Social Security is not an investment; it's _insurance._  It insures against the possibility of getting very old and being broke because the portfolio's been depleted.
 We want to maximize that insurance.)